akorn/zfsbackup/README.md

  * In fact, this script takes arbitrary dates, and finds the latest snapshot that predates or postdates them, then mounts it in a dynamically created directory.
 E.g. `rsync://server/module/after-last\ tuesday` works.
  * Optionally, amend the `remove-snapshot-if-allowed` script so it knows about recursive snapshots and removes all member snapshots at the same time (TODO).
  * Use the `zfsbackup-restore-postexec` `post-xfer exec` script that removes these bind mounts once they're no longer in use.
 Unfortunately, this can't be made safe for concurrent transfers; you have to set `max connections = 1` in the rsync module config.
+   * You'd think that it would be possible to create a separate directory for each client based on `RSYNC_PID`, which `rsyncd` passes to the scripts it calls, but alas, no: the directory `rsyncd` presents to the client is always the one specified in the module definition.

 ### Client side zfs properties